HamidSirat20/Full-Stack-Ecommerce/README.md

 - User Management:
   Users can register for an account and log in.
 Users cannot register themselves as admin.
 - Browse Products: Users can view all available products, view single product details.
+- Signed in user can write a reviews to products.
 - Add to Cart: Users can add products to a shopping cart and manage the cart.
 - Checkout: Users can place orders.